How Much Are Rabbits and What Does it Cost to Raise Them?

 Examining the Information about Rabbits to Make the Best Decisions

 The first question to ask when deciding to get rabbits is “what is my purpose in raising rabbits?”
-It’s also important to consider how much are rabbits.
-Do you intend to keep indoor rabbits as pets?
+It’s also important to consider how much rabbits are.
+Do you intend to keep them indoors as pets?
 Or perhaps even outdoor rabbits as pets?
 Do you want them for a farm life that includes using their droppings for fertilizer?
 Perhaps your children are interested in showing rabbits for a 4H club.
 Or, are you considering raising rabbits for meat?
 Each one of these decisions will drastically change the answer to your initial questions.

 For our purposes today, we are going to focus on the initial cost of raising rabbits, basically as pets whether indoor or outdoor.
 It may be surprising to learn that rabbits are not the cheap/easy starter pet that they are made out to be.
 Each one of these sections should be considered as part of an answer to the question “how much are rabbits?”